Soichi Sakamoto: Early coaching

 Sakamoto was born in the coastal town of Lahaina, to Tokuishi and Shika Sakamoto on January 23, 1906.
 Lahaina is located on the Western coast of the Island of Maui, in Maui County, Hawaii.
 Maui County consists of the Islands of Maui and four smaller adjacent islands.

 He worked as a sixth-grade science teacher at Puunene School in Maui, Hawaii, and initially knew little about swimming, having confined his early coaching to track and field.
-As a science teacher and track coach, he learned the value of sprint training in developing cardio-vascular fitness and speed for his athletes.
+As a science teacher and track coach, he learned the value of sprint training in developing cardiovascular fitness and speed for his athletes.

 Despite having never worked as a swim coach, in 1937 he established the Three-Year Swim Club in Puunene, Maui, largely for the children of poor sugar plantation workers.
 Using the skills he had acquired as a track coach, he was one of the first coaches to effectively use interval training for competitive swimmers.

 Lacking a pool until 1940, when the club's patron, the Hawaiian Commercial and Sugar Company built one at Baldwin Park, Sakamoto had his early students train in the Hawaiian Sugar Cane Company's irrigation ditches, swimming against the current, a form of resistance training, used to build strength without the use of weights.
 Jose Balmores, Keo Nakama, "Bunny" Nakama, "Halo" Hirose, and Bill Smith, recalled swimming 50-yard sprints against a current as strong as 15 mph.
 Sakamoto also had his swimmers cross-train on occasion by running track to improve speed, a form of dryland training.
 The name of the club, which had a membership as large as 100, reflected Sakamoto's goal of getting his pupils on the Olympic team in three years, and most members signed three-year contracts to diligently pursue their training, while refraining from smoking and drinking.
 While several of his early students did indeed qualify for the Olympics, the 1940 and 1944 Summer Olympics were cancelled due to World War II.
 His early teams had great success, despite the Olympic cancellations, and won the 1939, 1940 and 1941 Amateur Athletic Union (AAU) national outdoor team championships.